-The trust file contains the fingerprints of the keys received for SSL connections; it is controlled by the p4_trust command.
+Specifies the path to the SSL trust file.
+The trust file contains the fingerprints of the keys used for SSL connections; it is controlled by the p4 trust command.

 Used by Client?
 Used by Server?
 Command-Line Alternative Can be set in P4CONFIG file?
-No Yes None N/A
+Yes Yes N/A Yes